Instance Consumption for Object Storage Backup, File Backup and File to Tape Jobs

 • When your unstructured data sources are protected with file backup to tape or object storage backup to tape jobs, Veeam backup files are excluded from the instance consumption calculation.
 These files have the following extensions: VAB, VBM, VBK, VIB, VRB, VSB, VLB, VSM, VLM, VOM, VACM, VASM, VSOURCE, VSOURCETEMP, VSTORE, VSTORETEMP, VSLICE, VBASKET, VLIST, VCACHE, VBLOB, BCO, ADB.

-• If different data sources are protected by different file backup or object storage backup jobs or by different file backup to tape or object backup to tape jobs, Veeam Backup & Replication rounds the protected amount to 500 GB separately for each data source and calculates the number of instances required to protect each of them.
+• If different data sources are protected with different file backup or object storage backup jobs or with different file backup to tape or object backup to tape jobs, Veeam Backup & Replication rounds the protected amount to 500 GB separately for each data source and calculates the number of instances required to protect each of them.
 After that, it sums up the total number of license instances to consume for unstructured data backup or for unstructured data backup to tape.

 If the size of the protected data reduces and does not increase or the data source is removed from the unstructured data backup job or unstructured data backup to tape job, after 30 days Veeam Backup & Replication recalculates the protected amount of data and automatically revokes the excessively consumed license instances.
 You can manually revoke the licenses without waiting for 30 days, as described in the Revoking License section.
 During the next unstructured data backup job or unstructured data backup to tape job run, Veeam Backup & Replication will recalculate the license instance consumption as of the current date.